faqs

 What guidelines should I follow when mixing my tracks before I send them for mastering?

-The simplest advice here is that you make your tracks sound as good as you possibly can before handing them over.
+Please see the submission format page for details.
+Broadly speaking, the simplest advice here is that you make your tracks sound as good as you possibly can.
 Make sure you have checked them on several different playback systems, and referenced them against tracks that you like (preferably at the same subjective level).
 Make sure that all of the parts in the track sound how you want them, the balance of elements is as you want it, and that all in all you can't think of any way it can be improved.
 We will then bring the very best out of it.

-Ensure that your tracks are mixed down to the required file formats and that you leave around 3dB of headroom for us to work with.
+This provides the greatest flexibility with the least ambiguity.
+We know how you wanted it to sound, but the sound is more flexible for us to work with.
 Don't worry if the track sounds quiet - clean is more important than loud at the pre-master stage.
-Simply mix it down with plenty of headroom at 24 bit, and we will take care of the loudness in line with your preferences.
+Simply mix it down with plenty of headroom at 24-bit/32-bit floating point, and we will take care of the loudness in line with your preferences.

 What if I'd like changes to the mastering of my tracks?

-In the unlikely event that you are not happy with the preview clip, simply tell us what changes you require and we will revise the master accordingly.
-The first revision is non-chargeable.
-Any subsequent revisions may be charged at a negotiable rate, though more than one revision is almost always unnecessary.
+In the unlikely event that you are not happy with the mastering, simply tell us what changes you require and we will revise the master accordingly.
+Revisions are free, though more than one revision is rarely required.

 What if I want to change my mixes after hearing masters of my tracks?

 It sometimes happens that after mastering, the artist/producer wants to change something in their mix.
 These changes obviously have an impact on the mastering, and the degree to which that happens depends on the scale of the mix changes.
 For example, raising an occasional violin part by 1dB may mean no/minimal changes in mastering, whereas realising that the drums and bass had been accidentally muted would mean a completely new mastering setup.
 As such, we charge for this on a case-by-case basis.
-Assuming the changes have a minimal effect, recalls are charged at £10 per recall to cover the time involved.
+Assuming the changes are minimal, recalls are charged at a lower rate, just to cover the time involved.

 What if I have alternative versions of my tracks?